 Who is Eligible to Participate?

-Any currently registered EWU student, faculty, staff or spouse of one of those group members may join any CSF organization.
+Any currently registered EWU student, faculty, staff may join any CSF organization.
 Clubs may have additional membership requirements based on criteria from their club constitution or sport associations.

 How does a CSF Organization Develop?

 When a group of students express a desire to form a new club or activate a currently inactive club, the CSF professional staff gets involved.
 We will assist those students in efforts to organize, recruit, fundraise, as well as administer their club.
-Interested students or groups should contact the CCS in the University Recreation Center (URC), Room 201.
+Interested students or groups should contact the Coordinator for Club Sports (CCS) in the University Recreation Center (URC), Room 201.
 Phone: (509) 359-4013.